mozilla/moztrap-tests/README.md

 If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser based testing and especially page objects.
 Our suite uses [Selenium WebDriver][webdriver].

-If you need to brush up on programming but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web-sites tested by the [WebQA][webqa] team.
+If you need to brush up on programming but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web-sites tested by the [Web QA][webqa] team.

 To brush up on Python skills before engaging with us, [Dive Into Python][dive] is an excellent resource.
 MIT also has [lecture notes on Python][mit] available through their open courseware.The programming concepts you will need to know include functions, working with classes, and some object oriented programming basics.